 So what is the best type of policy to buy?
 One of the biggest factors that must be considered is the requirement of your school.
 Also, whether you are attending an in-state school, such as UVa, Liberty, George Mason, or William & Mary, or going out-of-state, you still must know what the minimum requirements will be.
-And these could be quite different, depending upon where you are going.
+And these could be quite different, depending upon your choice of schools.
 Also, many colleges do not offer their own student medical coverage, although they will require you to provide proof you have enrolled in a suitable plan.
 Often, a supplementary contract can also be purchased, that helps reduce some out-of-pocket expenses if you are treated at the Campus medical facility.

 University Of Virginia Plans

-Let's examine the University Of Virginia Student Health Insurance Program, that is administered by Aetna.
-The premium increase for the 2015-2016 school year was fairly moderate.
-The Spring/Summer rate (which covers from January 1 to August 14), is $1,621.
-If you add your spouse, the rate jumps to $3,242.
-Adding a child to the family bumps the annual premium to $4,863.
-The price for a family with more than one child is $6,484.
+The University Of Virginia Student Health Insurance Program, is administered by Aetna (Policy number 812806).
+The premium for the 2023/2024 school year slightly increased for new enrollees.
+The Spring rate (which covers from January 1 to August 14), is $2,138.
+If you add your spouse, the rate increases to $4,276.
+Adding a child to the family bumps the annual premium to $6,414.
+The price for a family with more than one child is $8,552.
 NOTE: Both domestic and international students must meet school healthcare hard waiver guidelines.
 The Elson Student Health Center has copies of guidelines available.

-If you need benefits for the entire 12-month period, the price substantially increases.
-For example, the "student-only" rate becomes $2,613, "spouse only" also becomes $3,673 and family (married couple and two or more children) premium increases to more than $10,000.
+If you need benefits for the entire 12-month period, the price also slightly increased for 2024.
+For example, the new "student-only" rate becomes $3,673, "spouse only" also becomes $3,673 and family (married couple and two or more children) premium increases to $14,692.
 In most situations, if you qualify for a federal Marketplace subsidy, it will cost less than the University plan.
 Typically, the annual premium must be paid by October 31st if the coverage waiver was not completed and signed.
 Coverage ends on August 14th.

 While the rate is quite high, the routine non-emergency benefits are very good.
 By utilizing the provider network, a $25 copay is provided for primary-care physician and specialist visits.
 Walk-in clinic visits also have a $25 copay.
-Lab tests and additional services or supplies will also have no out-of-pocket cost.
+Lab tests and additional services or supplies will also are covered at 80% (after the deductible is met).
 Unlike an HMO, a referral is not necessary, so specialist visits can be scheduled very quickly, if needed.
 ER visits are subject to a $150 copay and 10% coinsurance, while Urgent Care visits are subject to 20% coinsurance.